 Standard 11 – Assess and manage relevant risks and communicate these appropriately.

 Standard 12 – Assess relevant liability and hold adequate professional indemnity and other insurances.

-Ensure competency in their role as a Construction Manager
+Ensure competency in any role in Construction Management

 Standard 13– Maintain and enhance their competency including undertaking and recording CPD activity as required by ICM at any point in time.